suneelbvs/ac-bo-hackathon.github.io/faq.md

 ## How do I prepare for the project showcase?

-This can either be a poster image, a link to a video, or an embedded website.
+This can either be a poster image (Better Poster generation 2 format encouraged), a link to a video, or an embedded website.
 One of these objects will be placed into an interactive "poster" object for your project.
 The image or links must be supplied to the organizers 15 min prior to the showcase (see [agenda](_/../agenda.md)).
+The project showcase happens at the end of the second day of the hackathon where peers and judges will move around the virtual event space and browse projects in Poster Rooms A and B. Final submissions are due the next day, which involves a 2-minute video submission.

 <!-- Better poster? -->